 - Need for revision or additional hip surgery

-- Nerve injury resulting in weakness or numbness
+- Nerve injury resulting in weakness and/or numbness

 How do I get ready for hip replacement surgery?